gallit/zuno-switch/README.md

 - Removed the FLIRS powersave mode so the battery monitor is disabled (Zuno SDK)
 - Removed the sleep inside the loop code
 - Adding 2 "virtual pins" managing respectively the channels 1-4 and 5-8.

+## zuno-switch4.ino
+New version of zwave make the module to hang during get/set pin values.
+ZWave connection gets lost because the set value is continously sent to device.
+This version has many patches but does not succeed.

 ## Home assistant
 Press service button 3 times to integrate into ha.
 S0 security seems to be not working.